Kojiron987/ToggleGrayscale/README.md

-# Grayscale toggle firefox extention
+# Grayscale toggle firefox extension

-You can use this extenstion to check display contrast.
+You can use this extenstion to check screen contrast.